If you want to make sure that you get the best dog breed possible, you will have to do your research.

 While the Great Dane is physically massive, the Great Pyrenees has one of the thickest coats out of any dog breed.

-Over the course of this guide, I’ll be letting you know everything that you need or want to about this dog breed, from how much it eats, to how it behaves, and so much more.
+Throughout this guide, I’ll be letting you know everything that you need or want to about this dog breed, from how much it eats, to how it behaves, and so much more.

 Great Pyredane Puppies – Before You Buy…